VishaalC/password-generator/README.md

 First real python project ig, so expect it to be a little rough around the edges.

-Also password generated are random and pretty strong.
+Also password generated are completely random and pretty strong.

 ![image](https://user-images.githubusercontent.com/80566448/140772271-ad779171-31ec-4928-9441-809e6a73dcfe.png)